 Driving To Rila Monastery

-We drove to Rila Monastery from Sofia; the drive is effortless and very scenic.
+We drove to Rila Monastery from Sofia; the drive was effortless and very scenic.
 I totally recommend it as the ideal day trip from Sofia.
 Be sure to stop in the village of Pastra for lunch.
 Renowned for trout and many traditional Bulgarian cuisine options.

 Where To Stay Near Rila Monastery